Types of Endocrine Disorders

 The thyroid gland is an endocrine gland that is located in the front of the neck.
 This gland produces thyroid hormones that primarily influence the body's metabolism and protein synthesis.
 Abnormal cell growth in the thyroid gland can lead to thyroid cancer.
 The thyroid also can be affected by a variety of diseases, including:

-- Hypothyroidism: Hypothyroidism is an underactive thyroid gland, and the the thyroid gland can't make enough thyroid hormone to keep the body running normally.
+- Hypothyroidism: Hypothyroidism is an underactive thyroid gland, and the thyroid gland can't make enough thyroid hormone to keep the body running normally.
 Individuals are hypothyroid if they have too little thyroid hormone in the blood.
 Common causes are autoimmune disease, surgical removal of the thyroid, and radiation treatment.

 - Hyperthyroidism: Hyperthyroidism is a condition in which the thyroid gland is overactive and makes excessive amounts of thyroid hormone.
 When the thyroid gland is overactive, the body's processes speed up, and individuals may experience nervousness, anxiety, rapid heartbeat, hand tremors, excessive sweating, weight loss, and sleep problems, among other symptoms.